ThomasBleijendaal/umbraco-custom-section/docs/search.md

 data from your search controller to specify the correct path for the resource.
 You can align this path with the paths given by the `GetTreeNodes` or `GetMenuForNode`, so everything will work correctly.
 In the Custom Section chapter I will demonstrate this.

+## Next

+Next we will implement DI to make our custom section's backend work just like a regular WebApi application.